mlochbaum/BQN/tutorial/list.md

 <!--GEN
 Primitives ⟨"¨%2%Each", "´%5%Fold", "∾%,%Join%Join To"⟩
 -->
 The 1-modifier Each (`¨`) applies its operand to every element of a list argument, like `map` in a functional programming language.
-With two list arguments, Each pairs the corresponding elements like arithmetic does, or a bit like a `zip` function (unlike arithmetic, it only goes one level deep).
-If one argument is a list and one's an atom, the atom is reused every time instead.
+So here's how we'd reverse each of three lists.

         ⌽¨ "abcd"‿"ABCDEF"‿"01"

+Given two list arguments, Each pairs the corresponding elements—first with first, second with second, and so on, like a `zip` function.
+If just one argument's a list and the other's an atom, it reuses the atom in every pair instead.
+This many-to-many or one-to-many pairing is the same as we saw for arithmetic.
+But Each only ever goes one level deep while arithmetic keeps going until it reaches a non-list.

+        "abc" ⋈¨ "ABC"

         "string"‿"list"‿"array" ∾¨ 's'

-        "abc" ⋈¨ ⌽ "abc"

-Fold (`´`) is the higher-order function also known as reduce or accumulate.
-It applies its operand function between each pair of elements in a list argument.
+Next, Fold (`´`) is the higher-order function also known as reduce or accumulate.
+The argument has to be a list, and it applies its operand function between all the elements of that list.
 For example, `+´` gives the sum of a list and `×´` gives its product.

         +´ 2‿3‿4
         ×´ 2‿3‿4